 14-15 January 2005 First Sub-regional Parliamentary Seminar on HIV/AIDS in South Asia, Islamabad, Pakistan Approximately 70 parliamentarians, including the Prime Minister of Pakistan, high-level Ministers and Chairs of Health and Women's Affairs Committees from their respective parliaments from all over the world engaged in heated discussions regarding the need to combat the pandemic worldwide.
 The seminar was the first public policy discussion on HIV/AIDS in Pakistan and it succeeded in generating attention towards the problem of the HIV/AIDS epidemic in Pakistan and other countries of the region.
 The seminar, hosted by PGA members Dr. Noor Jehan Panezai, MP (Pakistan) and Mr. Naveed Qamar, MP (Pakistan) in Islamabad, Pakistan and was organized jointly with the World Health Organization (WHO), UNAIDS, Aga Khan University (AKU), and with support from the Australian, British, Canadian, and Swiss Governments as well as from UNFPA and the UN Foundation.
 26-27 January 2006 Sub-Regional Parliamentary Seminar on HIV/AIDS in South Asia, Dhaka, Bangladesh The seminar received the full backing of both the Prime Minister of Bangladesh and the Leader of the Opposition.
 The united commitment of the Bangladeshi MPs to work together was a hopeful sign for improving the lives of people living with HIV & AIDS and increasing prevention efforts at all levels.
 This seminar demonstrated the highest level of commitment from the government and the legislators to put the issue of HIV/AIDS high in the agenda, above partisan politics.
 Participants discussed the best practices for preventing HIV/AIDS, the need to reduce stigma surrounding the virus, and next steps for improving the care and treatment of people living with HIV.
 The seminar re-assessed the commitments made by legislators in the Islamabad Declaration of Action, the outcome document of PGA's January 2005 Sub-Regional Parliamentary Seminar on HIV/AIDS in South Asia.
-30-31 January 2006 Provincial Parliamentary Seminar on HIV/AIDS Policy in Pakistan, Sindb, Pakistan PGA facilitated its first provincial parliamentary seminar on HIV and AIDS policy with over 160 participants.
+30-31 January 2006 Provincial Parliamentary Seminar on HIV/AIDS Policy in Sindh (Lahore), Pakistan PGA facilitated its first provincial parliamentary seminar on HIV and AIDS policy with over 160 participants.
 It was the first time in three years that members of the four Provincial Assemblies had met together and also the first time ever that national and provincial parliamentarians from all political parties across the left to right spectrum jointly discussed aligning provincial and national efforts to prevent the spread of HIV in Pakistan.
 Beyond peer-to-peer exchanges, the panel discussions were designed to trigger immediate action by policy-makers to prepare bills and other legislation and allocate funds for the prevention of HIV & AIDS and to support the treatment, care, and anti-discrimination measures for People Living with HIV & AIDS (PLWHA).
+9-11 April 2007 Provincial Parliamentary Seminar on HIV/AIDS Policy in Peshawar (NWFP), Pakistan The third provincial seminar took place in Peshawar, the capital of the Northwest Frontier Province in April 2007.
+This seminar presented near-term results-based strategies and policies for the long-run to address both vulnerable and high-risk groups in the general population such as women, youth and migrant workers and gave an even greater role to the religious leadership in addressing HIV/AIDS.
+The agenda discussions about co-infections included Malaria, in addition to TB and Hepatitis and recognized the aggressive efforts put forth by the Health Ministry in the NWFP against these diseases.
 Activities in Africa: